Metacat Performance: paged Query Returns

 But there has to be a query id also as there might be multiple queries coming in from a client.. hence there might be multiple datasets to store.
 Hence all the skins and morpho when using paged query returns will have to be modified to include the query id assigned by metacat in there request of next set of results.

-#7 Updated by Matt Jones almost 13 years ago
+#7 Updated by Matt Jones over 13 years ago

 See http://www.devx.com/Java/Article/21383/1954?pf=true for an excellent discussion of strategies for query paging using JDBC.

-#8 Updated by Chad Berkley almost 13 years ago
+#8 Updated by Chad Berkley about 13 years ago

 Metacat now does paged query returns.
 It also caches the last query with the user's session so that it does not need to re-run the entire query to re-display results.
 The cache can easily be cleared by running a different query then running the original query if you want to make sure you have the newest results.
 This works for public and authenticated sessions.
 I'll leave this bug open for now in case there are any problems that crop up with this solution later.